temple-geography/fundamentals-arcgis-pro/Lab_01_Introduction_to_ArcGIS-edit.md

 - Click on your User Account Icon in the top right
 - Click My Settings > Licenses > Download ArcGIS Pro

 2. **Access the university's computer**.
 If for some reason you cannot install ArcGIS on your own machine or if you would prefer to access remotely, go to  remotelabs.temple.edu.
 Before you do, it's worthwhile to look over these instructions:  https://its.temple.edu/remote-labs.
-If you have any trouble accessing the Remote Labs, let me know: xiaojiang.li@temple.edu, or contact the desk help [**link**](https://its.temple.edu/technical-support).
+If you have any trouble accessing the Remote Labs, please contact your instructor or contact the desk help [**link**](https://its.temple.edu/technical-support).